-If you are applying to Three Rivers LPN-RN Bridge program, you must take the HESI A2 RN Entrance Exam first prior to taking the HESI LPN-RN Bridge Entrance Exam.
-Once you have completed and passed the HESI A2 RN Entrance Exam with a minimum composite score requirement of 75%, you will then be provided information from the Three Rivers Nursing Department about registering and paying the test and proctoring fees for the HESI LPN-RN Bridge Entrance Exam, along with the payment ID needed to access the account.
-Applications and deadlines can be found here.
+If you are applying to Three Rivers LPN-RN Bridge program, you must first take the HESI A2 RN Entrance Exam prior to taking the HESI LPN-RN Bridge Entrance Exam.
+Once you have completed and passed the HESI A2 RN Entrance Exam with a minimum composite score requirement of 75%, you will then be provided information from the Three Rivers Nursing Department about registering and paying the test and proctoring fees for the HESI LPN-RN Bridge (ADN) Entrance Exam, along with the payment ID needed to access the exam.

 - Pediatric Nursing